tailhook/vagga/docs/commands.rst

 .. opt:: kill-unresponsive-after

-   If some process have exited (in ``stop-on-failure`` mode) vagga will send TERM signal once and then will wait indefinitely until program exits or use press Ctrl+C or Ctrl+/.
-If this setting is set, vagga will kill remaining processes after specified number of seconds.
+   (default `2` seconds) If some process have exited (in ``stop-on-failure`` mode) vagga will send TERM signal to all other processes.
+If they don't finish in the specified number of seconds, vagga will kill them with KILL signal (so they finish without being able to intercept singal unconditionally).
+If you don't like this behavior set the parameter to some large value.